 The timeline that matters

-As of 17 May 2026, the EU AI Act is applying in phases.
-The official European Commission timeline says the Act entered into force on 1 August 2024.
-Prohibited practices and AI literacy obligations started applying from 2 February 2025.
-Governance rules and general-purpose AI model obligations became applicable on 2 August 2025.
-Transparency rules apply from 2 August 2026.
+The EU AI Act (Regulation (EU) 2024/1689, full text on EUR-Lex) is applying in phases; dates below were re-verified 2026-07-28 against the Commission’s AI Act page.
+The Act entered into force on 1 August 2024.
+Prohibited practices started applying from 2 February 2025, and governance rules and general-purpose AI model obligations became applicable on 2 August 2025.
+On 27 July 2026, the AI Omnibus entered into force; it replaced the binding organization-level AI-literacy obligation with non-binding encouragement.
+Practical staff training remains a sensible governance control.
+Article 50 transparency rules apply from 2 August 2026.

-The high-risk timeline has been moving because of the Digital Omnibus simplification package.
-The Commission's current AI Act page says that, following the 7 May 2026 political agreement, rules for systems used in certain high-risk areas such as biometrics, critical infrastructure, education, employment, migration, asylum, and border control apply from 2 December 2027, while high-risk systems embedded into regulated products apply from 2 August 2028.
+The final AI Omnibus timeline has rules for systems used in certain high-risk areas such as biometrics, critical infrastructure, education, employment, migration, asylum, and border control applying from 2 December 2027, while high-risk systems embedded into regulated products apply from 2 August 2028.
+Because these dates have already shifted once, check the Commission page before committing budget to a compliance deadline.

 Use those dates as planning inputs, not as a substitute for legal confirmation.
 The practical point for SMEs is simpler: start now, because inventory, ownership, documentation, and human oversight take time to build.